Stanleycaris: Trunk region

 The trunk region have 17 segments with paired lateroventral flaps, as well as 4 caudal filiform blades on the tail.
 The setal blades (band of gill lamellae) were suggested to be positioned ventrally on each of the trunk segment, contrary to the general reconstruction of radiodont with dorsal setal blades.

 Paleoecology

 Stanleycaris was most likely a visual predator that specialized primarily on macroscopic, soft-bodied benthic prey.
-Based on its streamlined body shape and broad trunk flaps, it may able to chase relatively fast-moving preys.
-With strong differentiation of lateral–medial, inner–outer, and proximal–distal morphologies, Stanleycaris probably able to trap (by using endites), manipulate (by using distal raptorial portion), and masticate (by using gnathites) prey items.
+Based on its streamlined body shape and broad trunk flaps, it may have been able to chase relatively fast-moving prey.
+With strong differentiation of lateral–medial, inner–outer, and proximal–distal morphologies, Stanleycaris was probably able to manipulate prey with distal raptorial portion, trap and masticate prey items using endites and gnathites.

 Classification

 Stanleycaris was analysed to be one of the basalmost hurdiid radiodont, alongside Peytoia and Schinderhannes which shares some anatomical similarities.
-This suggests that the anomalocaridid/amplectobeluid-like traits (e.g. streamlined body; small head sclerites; frontal appendages with curved dorsal spines) found in these hurdiids represent radiodont ancestral characters.The specimen KUMIP 153923 from the Cambrian Wheeler Formation (Utah, United States), which was described by Robison (1985) as a whole body of new lobopodian species Aysheaia prolata, was reinterpreted as an isolated frontal appendage of Stanleycaris sp. by Pates, Daley & Ortega-Hernández (2017).
+This suggests that the anomalocaridid/amplectobeluid-like traits (e.g. streamlined body; small head sclerites; frontal appendages with curved dorsal spines) found in these hurdiids represent radiodont ancestral characters.

+The following cladogram by Moysiuk & Caron (2022) demonstrates the phylogenetic position of Stanleycaris: